-RESIDENTS are being forced to pay a premium on their home insurance due to a perceived threat of terrorism.
+Households are being forced to pay a so-called "terrorism premium" on their home insurance by a company managing hundreds of flats.

-Freehold Managers Plc has notified leaseholders of Warner flats that they must pay an extra £68 due to the foiled plot in 2006 to blow up transatlantic airlines.
+Freehold Managers Plc has notified leaseholders of Warner flats in Waltham Foresst that they must pay an extra £68 due to the foiled plot in 2006 to blow up transatlantic airlines.

 Three men from the borough were arrested and subsequently convicted of the terrorist offences, but five years later residents are seeing their bills rocket as a result.